Quick start: Coding agents¶

 npx skills add tinybirdco/tinybird-agent-skills

-The Tinybird agent skills cover both the CLI and TypeScript SDK workflows.
+The Tinybird agent skills cover the CLI, TypeScript SDK, and Python SDK workflows.

-Ask your agent to set up the SDK¶
+Ask your agent to set up a Tinybird project¶

 Use the following prompt with your agent: